JonD07/MinLatencyWSN/README.md

 `git clone https://github.com/JonD07/MinLatencyWSN.git`

 ### Build solver

+We use cmake to build the MinLat-Solver.
+Cmake uses the `FindGUROBI.cmake` file to find the Gurobi solver library and link it with our solver during the build.
+You may need to update what Gurobi version you are using in `FindGUROBI.cmake`, specifically on the line that says something like "NAMES gurobi gurobi95".
+For any Gurobi version 10.0x, this line should be changed to "NAMES gurobi gurobi100".

-Create a new directory from the root directory of the solver to run build commands
+Create a new directory from the root directory of the solver to run build commands:

 `cd MinLatencyWSN/MinLat_solver`